bthoughton/521-Project/README.md

 ## Environment Setup

 Clone the repo and navigate to the `521-Project` directory.
-If using Anaconda or Miniconda create a new environment with `python` version 3.9.7.
+If using Anaconda or Miniconda create a new environment.

-`conda create --name nextwordpred python=3.9.12`
+`conda create --name nextwordpred`

 Activate the environment